Ioto Device Clouds

 Device clouds are management hubs from which you can centrally operate and manage one more more devices.

-You can create one or more device clouds to segment your products and devices.
+You can create one or more device clouds to segment the management of your products and devices.

 Device Cloud Services